 Afriel had half a chicken salad sandwich on white bread with lettuce, tomato, and Swiss cheese.
 What we loved about her sammie was the chicken salad was thoroughly ground up and mixed into creamy chicken oblivion.
 While I enjoy a chunky chicken salad with bites of apples, grapes, and nuts, the well-mixed chicken salad versions remind me of my childhood.
 To accompany her sammie, Afriel also had chips and a pickle.
 She washed down her meal with an ice cold strawberry smoothie.

 We took a piece of coffee cake home for dessert.
 Let me tell you, this piece of cake is really big!
 It is the perfect serving for two people, possibly three.
 Kingsland Coffee Co. definitely doesn’t scrimp on dessert.

-Kingsland Coffee Co. is located at 1907 W. Ranch Road 1431, Kingsland, Texas 78639.
+When this post was written, Kingsland Coffee Co. was located at 1907 W. Ranch Road 1431.
+Kingsland Coffee Co. has since moved to a new location: 1001 King Ct, Kingsland, TX 78639.
 The phone number is 325/270-0863.
 The hours of operation are Monday thru Friday 7:00 a.m. to 4:00 p.m., Saturday and Sunday 8:00 a.m. to 2:00 p.m.
 The cafe multitasks with drinks and food: You can get coffee, smoothies, frappes, teas, cocoa, espressos, cappuccinos, and more.
 Breakfast means pastries, which are served daily (and they look good!).
 Lunch is served from 11:00 a.m. until 2:00 p.m.
 You can have a wonderful sandwich, cold or grilled, quiche, or a fresh salad.
 And if you’re in the market for coffee, Drew and Rick sell it by the pound and half pound.